 Scavi Archeologici di Ostia Antica information

-From the Porta Romana near the ticket office, the Decumanus Maximus , the city's main strip, runs over 1km to Porta Marina , a gate which originally led out to the sea.
+Near the entrance, Porta Romana gives onto the Decumanus Maximus , the site's central strip, which runs over 1km to Porta Marina , the city's original sea-facing gate.

-On the Decumanus, the Terme di Nettuno is one of the site's highlights.
-This baths complex, one of 20 that originally stood in town, dates from Hadrian's 2nd-century renovation of the port and boasts some superb mosaics, including a stunning depiction of Neptune driving his sea-horse chariot, surrounded by sea monsters, mermaids and mermen.
-In the centre of the complex are the remains of a large arcaded courtyard called the Palaestra , in which athletes used to train.
+On the Decumanus, the Terme di Nettuno is a must-see.
+This baths complex, one of 20 that originally stood in town, dates to the 2nd century and boasts some superb mosaics, including one of Neptune driving his sea-horse chariot.
+In the centre of the complex are the remains of an arcaded Palestra (gym).

-Next to the Terme is a good-sized Teatro (amphitheatre), built by Agrippa and later enlarged to hold 4000 people.
-Climb to the top and look out and you’ll get a good overview of the site.
+Next to the Terme is the Teatro , an amphitheatre built by Agrippa and later enlarged to hold 4000 people.

-The Forum , Ostia's main square, is dominated by the huge Capitolium , a temple built by Hadrian and dedicated to the main Roman deities – Jupiter, Juno and Minerva.
+The Forum , Ostia's main square, is overlooked by what remains of the Capitolium , a temple built by Hadrian and dedicated to Jupiter, Juno and Minerva.

-Nearby is another must-see: the Thermopolium , an ancient cafe.
-Check out the bar, surmounted by a frescoed menu, the kitchen and small courtyard where customers would have sat next to a fountain and relaxed with a drink.
-Across the road are some spectacularly well-preserved latrines, set in a sociable crescent, part of the Terme di Foro complex.
+Nearby is another highlight: the Thermopolium , an ancient cafe.
+Check out the bar, the frescoed menu, the kitchen and the small courtyard where customers would have relaxed next to a fountain.

-For more modern facilities, there's a cafeteria/bar complex with toilets, a giftshop and a museum displaying statues and sarcophagi excavated on site.
+For more modern facilities, there's a cafeteria/bar complex with toilets and a gift shop to the north of the Decumanus (head up Via dei Mulini).
+Also at this complex is a small museum displaying statues and sarcophagi excavated at the site.